A-Foliations of codimension two on compact simply-connected manifolds: Main results

 The next obstacle to obtaining a smooth classification, and obtaining Theorem~\ref{T: Codimn 2 A foliation is diffeo to homogeneous fol}, is the existence of exotic smooth structures on tori (see, for example \cite{Hsiang1969}, \cite{Hsiang}).
-There exist, in fact, regular $A$-foliations of codimension $4$ on compact manifolds with finite fundamental group and leaves diffeomorphic to tori \cite{FarrellWu2018}.
-To finish the proof of Theorem~\ref{T: Codimn 2 A foliation is diffeo to homogeneous fol}, we study the diffeomorphism type of the leaves of an $A$-foliation of codimension two on a compact simply-connected smooth manifold, and prove that they are diffeomorphic to standard tori.
+As stated before, there exists regular $A$-foliations of codimension $4$ on compact manifolds with finite fundamental group and leaves consisting of exotic tori \cite{FarrellWu2018}.
+To finish the proof of Theorem~\ref{T: Codimn 2 A foliation is diffeo to homogeneous fol} we study the diffeomorphism type of the leaves of a singular $A$-foliation of codimension two on a compact simply-connected smooth manifold, and prove that they are diffeomorphic to standard tori.

+We remark that $A$-foliaions of codimension $2$ with singular leaves are a priori infinitesimally polar due to a general argument by Lytchak \cite[Proposition 3.1]{Lytchak2010}.
+But since they are given by torus actions by Theorem~\ref{T: Codimn 2 A foliation is diffeo to homogeneous fol}, they are polar by \cite[Example 4.4]{Grove2012}.
+Grove and Ziller showed in \cite{Grove2012} that a \emph{Coxeter polar action} is determined by the orbit space together with the isotropy information.
+This is an analogous statemtent of Theorem~\ref{T: weights classify the foliation} for such polar actions (in this case the weights are the isotropy information of each orbit).
+Thus it is natural to if an analogous statement to Theorem~\ref{T:Family of Obstructions} holds for more general $A$-foliations. \begin{question} Are polar closed singular Riemannian foliations (or $A$-foliations) determined by the leaf space, and information about the infinitesimal foliation over the strata corresponding to the singular leaves? \end{question}